businesskaniki/hello-rails-back-end/README.md

 # 📖 Hello-Rails-Back-End <a name="about-project"></a>

-**Hello-Rails-Back-End** is a backend api that displays a random greeting and is connected with another front-end react app
+**Hello-Rails-Back-End** is a backend api used by [hello-react-front-end](https://github.com/sharon-odhiambo/hello-react-front-end) to display a random greeting in the database

 ## 🛠 Built With <a name="built-with"></a>